Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 In the dates section, a checkbox labeled Force item length to the above start and end dates. displays.
 If selected, then this means that all bookings on items attached to the event must begin and end on the dates you have chosen.

 The Date fields are not available for selection if you have chosen Always as your item event recurrence.

 Applicable TimesBack to top

 If any of the items included in the event are configured with timeslots, then they are posted here in the drop-down menu.

 Click on the + Add Specific Timeslots button and check off all the timeslots for which you wish the event to be applied to.

-You can select all timeslots, deselect all timeslots, and remove times using the buttons provided.
+You can select all timeslots, deselect all timeslots, or remove times using the buttons provided.

 RulesBack to top